danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 section exists.
 Each section defines a rule, and the user must fullfill at least one to be allowed to access.

-An encrypted password can be generated via the `encrypt` sub-command, For
+An encrypted password can be generated with the `encrypt` sub-command.
+For
 example:

-    webscrapbook encrypt -m sha1 -s mysalt
+    webscrapbook encrypt -m pbkdf2:sha256:600000 -s 32

-You'll then be promopted to input a password, and then you can use the output for `pw`, "mysalt" for `pw_salt`, and "sha1" for `pw_type`.
+You'll then be prompted to input a password, and the output can be used as the value of `pw`.

-To specify permission for an anonymous user, create an `[auth]` section with empty user and a password matching an empty string (e.g. "plain" `pw_type`, empty `pw`, and empty `pw_salt`.)
+To specify permission for an anonymous user, create an `[auth]` section with empty user and password.

 NOTE: Use HTTPS protocol as possible when password authorization is activated, as input user name and password are unencrypted during HTTP transmission.